opentalk-mirrors/controller/docs/admin/cli/cli.md

-  jobs        Manage and execute maintenance jobs modules     Manage modules openapi     Get information on the OpenAPI specification help        Print this message or the help of the given subcommand(s)
+  jobs        Manage and execute maintenance jobs modules     Manage modules openapi     Get information on the OpenAPI specification reload      Triggers a reload of reloadable configuration options for already running opentalk-controller processes help        Print this message or the help of the given subcommand(s)

 Options: